WiseLibs/better-sqlite3/docs/api.md

 #### Caveats

 If you'd like to manage transactions manually, you're free to do so with regular [prepared statements](#preparestring---statement) (using `BEGIN`, `COMMIT`, etc.).
-However, the usage of manually managed transactions should not be mixed with the automatic transaction handling offered by the `.transaction()` method.
+However, the usage of manually managed transactions should not be mixed with the `.transaction()` method.
 In other words, using raw `COMMIT` or `ROLLBACK` statements inside a transaction function is not supported.

 It's important to know that SQLite3 may sometimes rollback a transaction without us asking it to.
 This can happen either because of an [`ON CONFLICT`](https://sqlite.org/lang_conflict.html) clause, the [`RAISE()`](https://www.sqlite.org/lang_createtrigger.html) trigger function, or certain errors such as `SQLITE_FULL` or `SQLITE_BUSY`.
 When this occurs, transaction functions will automatically detect the situation and handle it appropriately.
 However, if you catch one of these errors with a try-catch statement, you become responsible for handling the case.
 In other words, all catch statements within transaction functions should look like this: